 Community Service Programs and Organizations

 Taft's Community Service Program is the practical embodiment of the school motto, Not to be served, but to serve.
 In addition to the all-school day of service in October and class-specific service days in the spring, students engage with the greater community by joining service-oriented clubs and organizations; choosing community service as their after-school activity; developing a service-based independent study project; or by volunteering their time and talents to one of the many community service projects or mentorship programs offered throughout the year.
 Many Taft students also choose to participate in service trips sponsored by the school in March and June, or through summer programs with outside agencies.

 For more information about Taft’s Community Service Program, please contact Baba Frew.

 Tafties take our school motto seriously, and routinely engage in a wide range of service initiatives.

 Taft students work to make a meaningful difference at home and across the globe.
 Fellowships help make that happen.

 Red Rhino Fund is an endowed, charitable fund run by a nine-member student board.
-They are dedicated to offering financial support to local organizations.
+They are dedicated to offering financial support to local organizations serving area children.